The Board oversees the strategic development of the university and ensures the effective use of resources and the general solvency of the institution.

 Professor Tim McIntyre-Bhatty – Deputy Vice-Chancellor

-Dr Lois Farquharson – Executive Dean, Faculty of Management
+Dr Lois Farquharson – Executive Dean, the Bournemouth University Business School

 Dr Farquharson is the Academic Staff Member of the Board.